Hennops Hiking Trails: Hiking Guide

 Dassie Trail

-The dassie trail is a short 2.5 km that’ll take about 1-2 hours to complete.
+The Dassie trail is a short 2.5 km that’ll take about 1-2 hours to complete.
 This is an easy trail and starts at the suspension bridge (or you can use the cable car).

-You’ll also hike past Pruimpie se gat and the dassie caves.
+You’ll also hike past Pruimpie se gat and the Dassie caves.
 The elevation gain is 70m.

 There are clear signs indicating the end of the Dassie trail, if you decide to continue with the trail, you’ll do the Krokodilberg trail, which is an extra 8km.